cececlar/protected_routes_cda/README.md

 #### Database Configuration

-- In the server/knexfile.js, add your database configuration credentials.
+- In the server/knexfile.js, ensure your database configuration contains valid values.
 A sample is shown below.

 ```js
 module.exports = {